JeroenDeDauw/slides/smwcon/README.md

 ### Semantic Maps

-A short overview of what's new and upcomming in Maps and Semantic Maps.
+A short overview of what's new and upcoming in Maps and Semantic Maps.
 (5 min lightning talk)

 Presented by Jeroen De Dauw at SMWCon Fall 2011, September 2011, Berlin.